conan-io/docs/tutorial/consuming_packages/build_simple_cmake_project.rst

     * **[requires]** section is where we declare the libraries we want to use in the project, in this case, **zlib/1.2.11**.

     * **[generators]** section tells Conan to generate the files that the compilers or build systems will use to find the dependencies and build the project.
-In this case, as our project is based in *CMake*, we will use *CMakeDeps* to generate information about where the **Zlib** library files are installed and *CMakeToolchain* to pass build information to *CMake* using a *CMake* toolchain file.
+In this case, as our project is based in *CMake*, we will use :ref:`CMakeDeps<CMakeDeps>` to generate information about where the **Zlib** library files are installed and :ref:`CMakeToolchain<conan-cmake-toolchain>` to pass build information to *CMake* using a *CMake* toolchain file.

 Besides the *conanfile.txt*, we need a **Conan profile** to build our project.
 Conan profiles allow users to define a configuration set for things like the compiler, build